BG-HGNN: Toward Efficient Learning for Complex Heterogeneous Graphs: Experiments

 \section{Experiments}

+We present an empirical evaluation to verify the effectiveness of our proposed method, {\ssysname}.
+Specifically, our experimental analysis is designed to address the following key questions:

-We present an experimental study to validate our theoretical results, support our design decision and evaluate the effectiveness of our proposed method.
-Given space constraints, we provide a summary of results here, with detailed descriptions and comprehensive results available in the supplementary material.
-The implementation is available through the anonymous link in the abstract.
+\begin{itemize} \item How does {\ssysname} perform compared to existing HGNN methods? \item Are the proposed design choices in each component of {\ssysname} individually effective? \end{itemize} Due to space constraints, we focus on presenting results directly addressing these questions in the main text.
+A comprehensive set of empirical results is provided in the supplementary material.
+The implementation of our method is available through the anonymous link provided in the abstract.